codegregcode/pawfect-match/README.md

 ### How will it work?

 It'll do this by taking the users information such as house size, training requirements/experience etc in a questionnaire.
-Some of the users responses are sent as params to [API-Ninjas dog API](https://api-ninjas.com/api/dogs), and the rest of the responses are matched by filtering down the API result.
-The results will be shown to user and hopefully they will find their pawfect match! .
-User can signup to save their favourite dog breeds, which means they can come back at a later date to see results, and can also change response to the questionnaire.
+Some of the users responses are sent as params to [API-Ninjas dog API](https://api-ninjas.com/api/dogs), and the rest of the responses are matched by filtering down the API results.
+The results will be shown to the user and hopefully they'll find their pawfect match!
+Users will also be able to signup so that they can save their favourite breeds from the results.

 ### Tech used: